chesedo/rust-learn-lscc/docs/presentation.md

 $ cargo init

 # Format files in an opinionated way
+# Suggest turning it on in the IDE instead
 $ cargo fmt

 # Basic linting and more advance suggestions